Although overdosing on vitamin D is almost totally unheard of in the medical world, it does happen on occasion.

 If you are an adult and you want to increase your vitamin D intake, you should consult with your physician.
 Only your doctor will be able to determine if taking a vitamin D supplement is needed, but you can still take supplements that contain vitamin D without cause for worry.

-Taking a multivitamin or other dietary supplement that contains vitamin D is perfectly safely.
+Taking a multivitamin or other dietary supplement that contains vitamin D is perfectly safe.
 However, drastically increasing your daily vitamin D consumption when you are already getting a healthy amount can lead to vitamin D toxicity.

 This is why it is imperative that you have a vitamin D blood test conducted before you think about supplementing.
 Most health supplements that list vitamin D as an ingredient only contain around 400 IU.